2021 Indianapolis 500: Television

 The race was televised on NBC in the United States.
 The coverage began at 11:00 a.m.
 EDT.
-On May 28, it was announced that the race was not blacked out in the Indianapolis area for the fifth time in race history, airing live on WTHR (Channel 13), as all tickets had been sold out and reached 40 percent of venue capacity.
-This event hosted 135,000 fans on the circuit.
+On May 28, IMS announced that the traditional blackout of the race in the Indianapolis media market would be lifted for the third time since live flag-to-flag coverage began in 1986, as all tickets had been sold out.
+Therefore, local NBC station WTHR carried the live telecast.

 Mike Tirico and Danica Patrick returned for pre and post-race coverage, as they had done the previous two years.
 Patrick also drove the pace car during pre-race festivities.
 Jac Collinsworth made his Indy 500 debut as the Prerace Host on NBCSN.
 Dale Earnhardt Jr. returned for pre-race coverage after being absent for the 2020 event as a result of rescheduling (Earnhardt and Letarte were covering the Drydene Twin 500km at Dover International Speedway on the rescheduled weekend).

 On May 4, Jimmie Johnson was announced as part of the broadcast team as part of the "Peacock Pit Box" crew alongside Steve Letarte.

 The 2021 race was the final "500" for Robin Miller, who had covered the event for roughly fifty years at The Indianapolis Star, Racer, and on television through ESPN, Speed, and NBC.
 Miller died of leukemia on August 25, 2021.